Who We Are

 Olivia has produced and directed documentaries on a variety of subjects.
 She has profiled Winston Blackmore’s polygamist clan in British Columbia for National Geographic and Europe’s royal families for A&E; followed BASE jumpers in Chamonix, France and big wave surfers in South Africa, Hawaii, Mexico and Tahiti for Warren Miller Entertainment; and filmed men and women building the new Bay Bridge in Oakland for Discovery.

 Other television credits include programs for National Geographic, PBS, Discovery, The Outdoor Life Network, Fox Family and Travel Channel.
 Olivia has contributed to several independent films including “Enlighten Up!”, which had a nationwide theatrical release in 2008.

-Candace Crespi - Operations and Logistics, Public Relations
+Candace Crespi - Operations and Logistics, Social Media

 Candace grew up in south Florida, spending most of her childhood diving, boating, and exploring our oceans.
 She graduated from Tulane University in 2007 with a BS in Cellular and Molecular Biology, and has been actively working towards environmental justice with various organizations ever since.
 An activist at heart, Candace has helped out on many international campaigns aimed at halting rainforest destruction, slowing ocean acidification, and protecting endangered species.
 An avid scuba diver, she has seen first hand the destruction to coral reefs all over the world.
 Candace is deeply committed to marine conservation, and believes that by sharing the wonders of the ocean and marine life, people will be inspired to protect it.
 Her positive attitude, core values, and infectious personality make her a perfect fit for the OPS team.